informationcake/mosaicking-SWARP/README.md

     docker run --name swarp -d -t -v "$(pwd)"/scripts:/opt/scripts/ swarp:latest

+### Getting data

+Data must be downloaded outside of the container at the moment due to bugs with wget and the SDSS server.

+Run the get-data-parallel.sh script from outside the container with your input mosaic name file (J*.sh) from the SDSS website.

+### Making mosaics

 Exec into the container

     docker exec -it swarp /bin/bash

-Run the .sh script in scripts
+Run the J*.sh script

 ### Options

-Verbose is set to FULL, but you can change this inside the script
+Verbose is set to FULL, but you can change this inside the J*.sh script